strapdata/elassandra/docs/elassandra/source/enterprise.rst

      }
    }

-If you just want to invalidate the privilege cache for some roles, you can specify roles :
+If you just want to invalidate the privilege cache for some roles, you can just specify the roles :

 .. code::